megabyte-labs/gas-station/roles/applications/androidstudio/README.md

 ## Overview

-This repository is the home of an [Ansible](https://www.ansible.com/) role that installs Android Studio and sets up Android SDKs on nearly any OS.
+alternative_description.
 [Android Studio](https://developer.android.com/studio) is the official integrated development environment for Google's Android operating system, built on JetBrains' IntelliJ IDEA software and designed specifically for Android development.
 This role installs Android Studio on nearly any operating system and also ensures a configurable list of command-line tools and SDKs are installed and seamlessly integrated with the system (i.e. the role adds the appropriate items to the `PATH` environment variable).

 <a href="#features" style="width:100%"><img style="width:100%" src="https://gitlab.com/megabyte-labs/assets/-/raw/master/png/aqua-divider.png" /></a>